gante/mmWave-localization-learning/README.md

 # Beamformed Fingerprint Learning

-[Last major update: 10-Sep-2019 (Code updated and converted into Python package)]
+[Last major update: 10-Nov-2019 (Added tools to evaluate power consumption on an Nvidia Jetson)]

 A ML based algorithm that enables accurate positioning from mmWave transmissions - with and without tracking.